 At the extreme end of the scale, this can include taking disciplinary or even legal action against a business or reviewer, if necessary.
 However, sometimes the solution is as simple as explaining the features and rules of our platform to people so that they can learn to use it correctly.

 Once we open an investigation, privacy rules mean that we’re rarely able to provide details to parties other than those specifically being investigated.
 We understand that this can seem frustrating if you’ve submitted key evidence against a business or reviewer.
 However, because we have to comply with the laws in this area, we’re often unable to provide updates.
 We do, however appreciate the assistance from whistleblowers.

 If you already use Trustpilot and are a member of our community, you also have the option of letting our Compliance Team know about specific reviews that you believe violate the rules of our review community.

-Businesses can flag reviews from their business accounts and explain which one of our rules have been violated by a review, whereas consumers can click on the “flag” icon found beneath each review on Trustpilot to notify our Compliance Team about problematic reviews.
-This will trigger a request for our Compliance Team to investigate.
+Businesses can report reviews from their business accounts and explain which one of our rules has been violated by a review, whereas consumers can click on the “flag” icon beneath each review on Trustpilot to notify our Compliance Team about problematic reviews.
+This will trigger a request for us to investigate.

 Please note, however, that reporting reviews in this manner should be limited to instances where you have legitimate concerns and can show a particular reason why a review is suspicious or violates one or more of our rules - such as our User Guidelines (US, UK) or Company Guidelines (US, UK).
-For the full picture on how to use these functions properly, check out our information on what we consider misuse by businesses and consumers.
+For more on how to use these functions properly, check out our articles on what we consider misuse by businesses and consumers.

 For general queries, we also have extensive information about how we work on our Support Center site.